 To fully calibrate the UPP means to determine experimentally the values of both the power dissipation and the initial phase shift of each thermal shifter (i.e. the phase shift when no power is applied), which are randomly determined by the fabrication process.
-The complete characterization process is adapted from the literature.^{7,8} It is divided in two steps; the first step consists in characterizing all of the internal phase shifters, namely the ones between the directional couplers of the MZIs, so that the transmission of each interferometer can be independently tuned.
+The complete characterization process is adapted from the literature.^{1,8} It is divided in two steps; the first step consists in characterizing all of the internal phase shifters, that is the ones between the directional couplers of the MZIs, so that the transmission of each interferometer can be independently tuned.
 The second step consists in the characterization of the external phase shifters placed before the first coupler of each MZI.
-Here we report on the first step of the characterization process.
+In this work we performed only the first step of the characterization process.